syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

 ---
 layout: post
-title: Getting Started for Essential JavaScript Chart
+title: Getting Started with JavaScript Chart Control | Syncfusion
-description: How to create a chart, add series, enable tooltip and other features in Chart.
+description: Learn hera about getting started with Syncfusion Essential JavaScript Chart Control, its elements and more.
 platform: js
 control: Chart
 documentation: ug
 api : /api/js/ejchart
 ---

-# Getting Started
+# Getting Started with JavaScript Chart

 This section explains you the steps required to populate the Chart with data, add data labels, tooltips and title to the Chart.
 This section covers only the minimal features that you need to know to get started with the Chart.